space-wizards/docs/src/en/proposals/baptr0b0t-station-ai.md

 However, the not-Emag Borgs have a law 0: "Obey the station's AI in all circumstances".
 AI is therefore an important objective with high risk (turret, alert the crew) but high reward.

+## Counter

+In the event that the AI becomes a threat to the passenger, the authorized crew such as the Captain, HOP or RD, have the access to enter the room protecting the AI and deactivate it.
+However, the turrets will probably be active.

 ## Disclaimer